Cardiff Bay Retail Park

 Cardiff Bay Retail Park (Parc Manwerthu Bae Caerdydd) is a retail park in Grangetown, Cardiff.
 Built in 1997 on the former Ferry Road landfill site.
-It is currently home to businesses including; Asda, Boots and Argos.
+It is currently home to businesses including; Pets at Home, Boots and Sports Direct.

 Development

 The retail park is built on the edge of a former Ferry Road refuse site, which closed in 1994 after being filled with 4 million cubic metres of commercial and domestic rubbish.
 The ownership of the land passed to Cardiff Bay Development Corporation who created the retail park on an area of industrial units to the east of the site.
 Grangemoor Park was created opposite the retail park on the 20 metre hill landscaped on the old refuse site.

 Units

 Phase One

 Maples was a homeware store that closed in around 2000.
 Over the years, the unit has been split into 3 smaller units.

 Furnitureland and Powerhouse both closed their units in 2007.
 BHS then refurbished both to create one large unit until they ceased trading in 2016.

 JJB closed their unit here once they moved to the Capital Retail Park in Leckwith, which also included a gym.